 Here’s Emily’s suggestion:

 But it’s not as simple as that.
-Read through the additional web site linked articles Emily provides and you’ll see that if you take this dating at home experience seriously (but not too seriously please) it will take longer than you may at first think!
-Try it; you may like it:
+Read through the additional web site linked articles Emily provides.
+You’ll see that if you take this dating at home experience seriously it will take longer than you may at first think!
+Try it.
+You may like it:

 “Okay, this is just like a regular game of chess but with a few exceptions.
 Whenever a player over-takes the playing piece of their partner, they say ‘Bless me!’
 That player is then entitled to be blessed with a romantic treat of their choosing.
 A romantic treat could be anything from a french kiss to a foot massage but should not last longer than 2 minutes.